 The LPA document does not become valid for use until it is registered at the Office of the Public Guardian (OPG).
 Under this type of LPA you can allow the attorneys to act on your behalf as soon as the LPA is registered.
 This can be useful, for example, if you have problems with mobility and you need someone to attend the bank to deal with your accounts, or you are out of the country.
 Alternatively, you could prevent the use of the LPA by your attorneys until such time as you no longer have mental capacity.

-If you lose mental capacity your attorneys can continue to act on your behalf and take control of your financial affairs as if they were you (although there are certain restrictions, for example, in relation to making gifts).
+Once registered, if you lose mental capacity your attorneys can continue to act on your behalf and take control of your financial affairs as if they were you (although there are certain restrictions, for example, in relation to making gifts).

 Under this type of LPA your attorneys can make decisions on your behalf about your health and care, including matters such as deciding where you live.
 They may also be given authority to give or refuse consent to life-sustaining treatment on your behalf.
 These decisions can only be taken on your behalf when you lack capacity to make them yourself, for instance if you are ill, unconscious or because of the onset of a condition such as dementia.